 How to Support Your Child this Exam Results Day

 Exam result time is often a really stressful period for both parents and teenagers alike and it could be a good idea to think about whether a counsellor might be able to help your children at this difficult time.
+Especially after the delays, complications and overall stress of the last two years during the Covid pandemic, young people are experiencing high levels of anxiety and distress.

 Counselling could be useful before, during and after examinations as it could help to reduce stress and anxiety.
 Also it is worth considering whether their problems might not be directly related to their exams, but something else entirely which could be affecting them at this time.